 Players are expected to follow the game's rules, remembering to perform actions and use card effects when indicated.
+It is all players' responsibility to maintain a proper game state, and to ensure that all mandatory abilities and game steps are acknowledged.
 If a player forgets to use an effect during the timing specified by that effect, he or she cannot retroactively use it without the consent of his or her opponent.
 Players are expected to act with respect and not intentionally distract or rush an opponent with the intent of forcing a missed opportunity.